githika99/data_mining/README.md

 Evaluation - folder contains evalution done on the various models.
 A summary with plots of these evaluation metrics is present.

-Todo:
-* make readme doc with visualizations
-* visualize: NUMBROS2, NUMSIS2, and the ones I made BRECANUM and SISMENO